top of page

 In addition, banks do not grant loans for properties under a trust, so be prepared to pay for the full property value in cash plus Buyer Stamp Duties.

-For the creative ones, you might be thinking, why can't I set up a trust under my above 21 year old child?
+For those who think out of the box, you might be thinking, why can't I set up a trust under my above 21 year old child?

 Well, conveyancing law firms generally do not take up cases of a property trust set up for a normal child who is past 21 years old, the age of majority, as it implicates them in abetting ABSD avoidance.

-5. Consider a property with a dual-key layout
+5. Buying a property with a dual-key layout

 This makes it possible to live in one of the sub-units while renting out the other.
 It's also possible for extended families to live with greater privacy, such as if your in-laws live in one sub-unit while you live in the other.